 How To Create a Blog Archive

-If you have a lot of blog posts, you should consider creating a blog archive page that organizes your posts by year and month.
-Follow the steps in this article to learn how to create a blog archive page.
+If you have a lot of blog posts, consider creating a blog archive page that organizes your posts by year and month.

 1. Tag each blog post